getorix1/zippy_clipper/README.md

 where -j 8 means you have 8 cores on your cpu (adjust as needed)

-Then run Zipp-bin and click Re-load Clips button.
+Then run Zippy-bin and click Re-load Clips button.
 A sample video will be present.

 Kevin C. O'Kane <br>
 kc.okane@gmail.com <br>